shahriar-hasan-mickey/SQL_problems_-_solutions/README.md

 <li>It seems the the error was due to firefox being installed at default with snap.
 So the solution is to install firefox without snap.</li>
 <li>One such problem faced with selenium test suit with firefox driver is here : https://stackoverflow.com/questions/72405117/selenium-geckodriver-profile-missing-your-firefox-profile-cannot-be-loaded</li>
 <li>Hence use the debian apprach using the following guideline : https://www.omgubuntu.co.uk/2022/04/how-to-install-firefox-deb-apt-ubuntu-22-04 </li>
-<li>[NOTE : IT MAY TAKE SOME TIME TO REMOVE FIREFOX FROM SNAP.
-ALSO THE REPOSITORY MIGHT NOT BE GONE FROM SNAP; SO LET IT STAY THEIR AFTER REMOVAL.]</li>
 </ul>
+***NOTE : IT MAY TAKE SOME TIME TO REMOVE FIREFOX FROM SNAP.
+ALSO THE REPOSITORY MIGHT NOT BE GONE FROM SNAP; SO LET IT STAY THEIR AFTER REMOVAL.***
 </br>